 Within every health care jurisdiction, including within Island Health, there are physicians and nurse practitioners who are willing and able to support patients who are seeking Medical Assistance in Dying.
 They can determine if a patient is eligible for Medical Assistance in Dying.
 They can also provide patients with, and help patients to complete, the Patient Request Form and one of the two Medical Assessment Forms that are required.

 Some physicians are also able to prescribe and carry out the actual procedure (“prescriber role”).
-Because there are limited training opportunities currently available in Canada, most of these health care providers have taken their training abroad.
-Over time, and as more training becomes available in Canada and in British Columbia, the number of health care professionals who are trained to provide Medical Assistance in Dying will increase.
+Due to early limited training opportunities available in Canada, many of these health care providers took their training abroad.

 Dr. James Cox